 - azathioprine (Imuran)

 This list will continue to grow as new medicines are developed.
 These medicines may change the way your body works in different ways.
 Some of these medicines can cause increases in appetite, blood fats (like cholesterol and triglycerides), blood sugar levels, potassium, and blood pressure.
 Some may also lower magnesium and other minerals.
 Your medical team will monitor these changes over time.

 Will I gain weight?

 Many people have a better appetite after they get a transplant, and they gain unwanted weight.
 It is important to eat the right portion sizes for weight management as well as blood sugar control.
-Limit high-calorie foods such as fatty foods, sweets, pastries and other foods rich in fat or sugar.
+Limit high-calorie foods such as fatty foods, sweets, pastries, and other foods high in fat or sugar.
 You can help control your calories by eating:

-Controlling your weight will lower your chance of having problems such as heart disease, diabetes and high blood pressure.
-If you gain unwanted weight, you will need to exercise more and follow a low-calorie diet.
-Ask your doctor to refer you to a dietitian to plan low-calorie meals and snacks.
+Controlling your weight will lower your chance of having problems such as heart disease, diabetes, and high blood pressure.
+If you gain unwanted weight, you will need to exercise more and follow a lower calorie diet.
+Ask your doctor to refer you to a dietitian to plan lower calorie meals and snacks.

 What about my cholesterol and triglyceride levels?

 Fat (cholesterol or triglyceride) levels in your blood may be high.
 High levels of cholesterol and triglyceride can cause heart disease.
 There are many steps you can take to lower the fat and cholesterol in your blood, like exercising and eating fruits and vegetables.